MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

-\minisection{Compared Methods.} We refer with \emph{MineGAN} to our full method including finetuning, whereas \emph{MineGAN (w/o FT)} refers to only applying mining (fixed generator).
+We refer with \emph{MineGAN} to our full method including finetuning, whereas \emph{MineGAN (w/o FT)} refers to only applying mining (fixed generator).
 We use \emph{MineGAN++} to refer to MineGAN combined with the Sparse Subnetwork Selection (described in Sec.~\ref{sec:S3}).
 In all experiments, we set $\theta_w$ to the value which is corresponding to the top 30~\% of all weights, which is ranked using Eq.~\ref{eq:pruning_criteria}, and we set $\theta_f$ to 6.
+The parameters are fixed in the beginning and kept the same during training.

-We compare our method with the following baselines. \textit{TransferGAN~\cite{wang2018transferring}} directly updates both the generator and the discriminator for the target domain. \textit{VAE~\cite{kingma2013auto}} is a variational autoencoder trained following~\cite{noguchi2019image}, i.e.\ fully supervised by pairs of latent vectors and training images. \textit{BSA~\cite{noguchi2019image}} updates only the batch normalization parameters of the generator instead of all the parameters. \textit{FreezeD~\cite{mo2020freeze}} performs simple finetuning of GANs with frozen lower layers of the discriminator. \textit{ADGAN~\cite{zhao2020leveraging}} not only freezes the lower layers of the discriminator, but also the upper ones of the generator.
-Furthermore, they propose additional layers to modulate the input layers of the generator and the output layers of the discriminator to boost the performance on small target datasets. \textit{DGN-AM~\cite{nguyen2016synthesizing}} generates images that maximize the activation of neurons in a pretrained classification network. \textit{PPGN~\cite{nguyen2017plug}} improves the diversity of DGN-AM by of adding a prior to the latent code via denoising autoencoder.
+We compare our method with the following baselines. \textit{TransferGAN~\citep{wang2018transferring}} directly updates both the generator and the discriminator for the target domain. \textit{VAE~\citep{kingma2013auto}} is a variational autoencoder trained following~\citep{noguchi2019image}, i.e.\ fully supervised by pairs of latent vectors and training images. \textit{BSA~\citep{noguchi2019image}} updates only the batch normalization parameters of the generator instead of all the parameters. \textit{FreezeD~\citep{mo2020freeze}} performs simple finetuning of GANs with frozen lower layers of the discriminator. \textit{ADGAN~\citep{zhao2020leveraging}} not only freezes the lower layers of the discriminator, but also the upper ones of the generator.
+Furthermore, they propose additional layers to modulate the input layers of the generator and the output layers of the discriminator to boost the performance on small target datasets. \textit{DGN-AM~\citep{nguyen2016synthesizing}} generates images that maximize the activation of neurons in a pretrained classification network. \textit{PPGN~\citep{nguyen2017plug}} improves the diversity of DGN-AM by of adding a prior to the latent code via denoising autoencoder.
 Note that both of DGN-AM and PPGN require the target domain label, and thus we only include them in the conditional setting.

-\minisection{Architectures.} We apply mining to Progressive GAN~\cite{karras2017progressive}, SNGAN~\cite{miyato2018spectral}, StyleGAN~\cite{karras2019style} and BigGAN~\cite{brock2018large}.
+\minisection{Architectures.} We apply mining to Progressive GAN~\citep{karras2017progressive}, SNGAN~\citep{miyato2018spectral}, StyleGAN~\citep{karras2019style} and BigGAN~\citep{brock2018large}.
 The miner has two fully connected layers for MNIST and four layers for all other experiments.
 More training details in Appendix A.